PolLM/nlp_transformers_labs/README.md

 ## Disclaimer

 I do not accept any responsibility for errors or issues that may arise from the use of this code.
-This repository is published with the intention of sharing my learning experience, comments, and additional code, which I hope may be useful to others.
+This repository intention is of sharing my learning experience, comments, and additional code, which I hope may be useful to others.